|$849 – $1,399||Price Range||$769 – $1,539|

 However, in reality, the MSRPs don’t carry that much weight since both companies regularly offer coupon codes and promo codes.

 For example, Cocoon usually offers $50-$100 off their beds.
 Plus, sometimes they’ll even throw in a free gift (pillow, sheets, etc.) with each mattress purchase.
-Check the call-out box on the right hand side of the screen to see what kind of discount the company is currently running.
+Check the table at the top of the post to see what kind of discount the company is currently running.

 If both beds are still a bit outside your budget, be sure to check out our Best Budget Beds list.